 In the menu to the left will be the suggested groups of related topics.
 Groups are organized by shared added keywords, so you can use groups to explore the subtopics around your main keyword.
 You can order the groups in this list by the number of keywords in the group or the amount of combined average monthly search volume between the keywords in the group.
 Use groups for identifying niche topics and generating ideas for PPC campaign ad groups.

-To see the total search volume of a group, choose “By volume” instead of “By num of keywords” above the group table (1).
+To see the total search volume of a group, choose “By volume” instead of “By number” above the group table (1).
 To hide a group, use the eye icon beside the group name (2).

 If you’re building a PPC campaign around keyword groups found in this tool, you may want to explore subgroups to get a more hyper-specific set of keywords to target with each group.